ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 [FAST tooltip API](https://github.com/microsoft/fast/blob/de7f234ef871204fcac2b5df59433d919809341d/packages/web-components/fast-foundation/src/tooltip/tooltip.spec.md)

-Plan to add a `states` attribute with the type `TooltipAppearance`.
-It will have `default`, `error`, `errorIcon`, `information`, and `informationIcon` states, with `states`' default value being `default`.
+Plan to add a `state` attribute with the type `TooltipAppearance`.
+It will have `default`, `error`, `errorIcon`, `information`, and `informationIcon` states, with `state`' default value being `default`.

-Custom CSS behaviors for each tooltip state will follow a pattern that is similarly used in other nimble components, like the styling applied to buttons based on their appearance mode.
+Custom CSS behaviors for each tooltip state will be represented as classes, with each class having style changes that can be easily implemented in the tooltip.

-2 theme-aware tokens will be used for the backgrounds of the tooltip states- (One theme-aware token will be used for light mode, which has two different states of tooltip backgrounds based on the state of the tooltip, and the other theme-aware token will be used for dark and color mode, which have the same background colors for all states of tooltips).
-These tokens will be local to the component.
+A theme-aware css variable (local to the component) will be used for the backgrounds of the tooltip states- the value of the variable will change based on a combination of theme and the state.

-2 theme-aware tokens will be used for the border colors of the error and information tooltip states (One theme-aware token will be used for the error state, and the other theme-aware token will be used for the information state).
-These tokens will be local to the component.
-There is no theme aware token needed for the default state as the border color is the same for every theme.
+A theme-aware css variable (local to the component) will be used for the border colors of the error and information tooltip states- the value of the variable will change based on a combination of theme and the state.

 Icons will be available for the error and information states- The states `errorIcon` and `informationIcon` will include their corresponding icons at the beginning of the tooltip.